 Planning for retirement is not something to be taken lightly; you only have one chance to get it right.
 We have 20 years’experience in helping British expats to confidently plan for their retirement.

-Home country bias is a phenomenon that can have a seriously detrimental effect on your retirement plans.
-It occurs when you over concentrate your pension in shares and bonds from your home country at the expense…
+Home country bias is a phenomenon that affects many expat investors.
+Left unchecked, it can have a seriously detrimental effect on your retirement plans.

-HMRC is changing the way that Capital Gains Tax is paid on the sale of UK property.
-Find out how the new rules affect expats.
+HMRC is changing the way that Capital Gains Tax is paid on the sale of UK property by expats.
+Find out how the new rules affect you.

 Many expats have arranging a will on their never ending to-do-list.
 Here are 4 reasons why you should write a will sooner rather than later.